mailsac/mailsac-examples/about/terms_of_service.rst

 any customer, paying or non-paying, personal or commercial.
 No SLA is offered on any Mailsac website, including but not limited to: mailsac.com, Mailsac API, SMTP services, forums, documentation, or blog.

-Customers wanting service uptime guarantees must contact a Mailsac account executive to purchase a SLA superceding this agreement.
+Customers wanting service uptime guarantees must contact a Mailsac account executive to purchase a Service Level Agreement (SLA) superceding this agreement.

 Support response times are not guaranteed, but support will make a best effort to respond promptly.
 Support is not offered in any language other than US English.